You’ve probably heard of baby loungers and how almost every parent seems to be raving about it.

 However, I do understand the challenges of parenting, especially if you have a very colicky, clingy baby who just won’t sleep.

-I have been in that situation and even though it was risky, I also used a non-crib item for making her sleep in (didn’t even use any crib alternatives) – a baby bouncer.
+I have been in that situation and even though it was risky, I also used a non-crib item for making her sleep in.
+I didn’t even use any crib alternatives, I used a baby bouncer.
 Fortunately, that phase only lasted for a few days.

 So yes, I understand the need to soothe a baby and also to keep your hands free to do some work or chores.
-And if you’re last resort is a baby lounger, then, by all means, do what you think is best, no judgment here.
+And if you’re last resort is a baby lounger, then, by all means, do what you think is best but just always be vigilant.

 If the baby bouncer didn’t work on my kid, maybe I would have had a baby lounger too!